Market

 c.
 The Balance Sheet, Statement of Profit and Loss, Statement of changes in equity, and the

-Cash Flow Statement dealt with by this Report are in agreement with the books of account.
+Statement of Cash Flow dealt with by this Report are in agreement with the books of account.

 opinion, the aforesaid standalone financial statements comply with the Indian Accounting